Steelhead

 Season: December 1st - April 1st

 It is no secret the Olympic Peninsula is most known for its iconic wild steelhead runs and home to arguably the biggest and baddest fish in the lower 48.
-Each new year brings new storms making these rivers run high while also bringing lots of change to them.
-This has to be one of the best parts about fishing here in the winter because every spot you decide to fish can be brand new to not only you, but them too.
-These fish love to eat swung flies and I love to be there to watch you try to land them.
+This is my favorite time to spey fish for steelhead, and really the only way I want to target them.
+So brush up on your spey casting because every new year brings new winter storms, flooding each and every river and bringing them lots of change.
+This has to be one of the best parts about fishing here in the winter because every spot you decide to fish can be brand new to not only you, but the fish too.
+Winter Steelhead love to eat swung flies and I love to be there to watch you try to land them.
 You might want to pack an extra rain jacket, you're coming to the rain forest.

 Summer Steelhead